andrew/ultimate-awesome/README.md

 - [awesome-hyperspectral](https://github.com/Nrevyw/awesome-hyperspectral) - Awesome projects, papers, and tools for working with hyperspectral imagery.
 - [awesome-drone](https://github.com/Pana/awesome-drone) - A list of drone develop resource.
 - [awesome-brazilian-youtubers](https://github.com/rcarubbi/awesome-brazilian-youtubers) - ▶️ An awesome list of awesome Brazilian YouTubers that teach about technology.
 Tutorials about web development, computer science, machine learning, game development, cybersecurity, and more.
+- [awesome-mllm-uncertainty](https://github.com/ruiyang-061x/awesome-mllm-uncertainty) - ✨A curated list of papers on the uncertainty in multi-modal large language model (MLLM).
 - [awesome-json-rpc](https://github.com/shanejonas/awesome-json-rpc) - Curated list of JSON-RPC resources.
 - [Awesome-Buddhism](https://github.com/sirredbeard/Awesome-Buddhism) - A collection of resources on Buddhism. .
 - [awesome-transformer](https://github.com/SkyAndCloud/awesome-transformer) - This repo is not maintained.
 For latest version, please visit  A collection of transformer's guides, implementations and variants.